Setting-Dawn/ME-405-Knight-of-Rom-i-lot/README.md

 ## Utilized Code:
 This code utilizes the files task_share.py and cotask.py from the ME 405 Support Library, as well as as the structure of basic_task.py.
 This repository can be found here: https://github.com/spluttflob/ME405-Support
-These files were used in accordance with the license included in the repository, which was subsequently added to this repository to ensure proper attribution.
+These files were used in accordance with the license included in the repository, which was also included with this repository for clarity

 ## The Goal